mavicompanion/scholar-sphere-scraper/README.md

 ## Example Output

-After running the spiders, the output will be stored in a JSON or CSV file.
+After running the spiders, the output will be stored in a resule.json.
 Here’s an example structure:

 ```json
 {